ralph7777/Java-Programming/ClosestPair/README.md

 ------------------
 ## The codes file contains:
-1. PointsSet: class to store and manipulate a set of points.
+PointsSet ---- class to store and manipulate a set of points.

-2. ComparatorX: comparator to sort points according to x.
+ComparatorX ---- comparator to sort points according to x.

-3. ComparatorY: comparator to sort points according to y.
+ComparatorY ---- comparator to sort points according to y.

-4. ClosestPairTest: test driver to compute the pair of points.
+ClosestPairTest ---- test driver to compute the pair of points.